jimmo/ncss-embedded/chapters/2-intro-microbit.md

 from microbit import *

 # Scroll text on the 5 x 5 display
-display.scroll('Hello there, this text is scroooooooling')
+display.scroll('Hello there, this text is scrooooooolling')
 ```

 Much like with numbers above, we can also store **strings** (that is text data) in variables as well.